-The Foundation provides support for specialty crop research with direct funding and contract management of Specialty Crop Block Grants.
-Research emphasis areas include:
+The Foundation provides support for specialty crop research and promotion through the Specialty Crop Block Grant Program.
+Research grants have included:

 Food Safety Recall Workshop

 FFVA will be partnering with Dr. Martha Roberts; FDA recall coordinators; a food safety liability attorney;

 and a grower who has been through a recall to better prepare growers to deal with a food safety recall incident.
 The workshop will cover key components of the process, including a crisis communications plan.
 Sessions will be offered at both the Gulf Coast Research Center and the Everglades Research Center.